Primal Play

 What Primal Play Looks Like

 Primal play isn't just one thing; it's a broad category of physical play that is driven by participants' instincts in the moment, instead of the rules and titles you might see in typical BDSM play.
-Here are a few common styles of primal play:
+For many, it's about using instinct over scripted play.
+That said, there are some things you'll see in a lot of primal scenes:

 Wrestling and Grappling